 Join Green Mary: Get in touch

-Every year the Student’s Union sets a student group with focus on sustainability: the Green Mary Group.
+Every year the Students' Union helps support a student group with focus on sustainability: the Green Mary Group.
 The aim of the group is to work together to improve and tackle sustainability issues on campus.
-If you would like to join the group, follow this link to submit your application.
+If you would like to join check our Facebook group link or email firstname.lastname@example.org for more information

 There are also plenty of other ways you can do your bit for sustainability.
 We want everyone to feel like they can tackle social, economic and environmental issues, and work towards creating a more socially responsible society and sustainable future.